-We are all pained by perceived misunderstanding or betrayal.
+There is a fragility in all of us.
 The words and actions of others often touch into our spirits and deprive us of peace.
-The security of our relationship is shaken.
+Our security is shaken.
+We are pained by perceived misunderstanding or betrayal.
 The questions of Jesus to Peter, “Do you love me?” and then “Do you love me more than these?” are often interpreted as a test after Peter’s dismal failure.
-We certainly don’t know, but it would be interesting to reflect on whether even Jesus needed recommitment in their relationship.
+We certainly don’t know, but it would be interesting to reflect on whether even Jesus needed reassurance and recommitment in their relationship.
 It would be interesting to reflect on Peter’s dismay as that of a man who failed his friend but knew his own love in spite of his weakness?
 Sometimes it is helpful in the midst of our own struggles to remind ourselves that these gospel figures were real people living real lives with problems not unlike our own.
 Sometimes it is good to reflect that we may have over spiritualized very human people trying to live God centered lives.

 Lord, that I may see.

 Reflect on some of the gospel characters and their interactions and compare them to life as you experience it.